spencerjkim1/Spotify-Web-Application-Project/README.md

-# Notes about the Spotify Festival App
+# Notes about the Spotify App

 This app allows you to specify a list of artists you are going to see at an upcoming festival.